Tracheostomy Care Procedure

 Procedure Steps

-- Prepare sterile or clean-field materials according to policy and identify whether inner cannula is disposable or reusable.
+- Prepare sterile field per policy and determine whether inner cannula is disposable or reusable.

-- Repeat care at least every 12-24 hours and increase frequency when secretion burden is high.
+- Repeat care at least every 12-24 hours, inspect inner cannula at least twice daily, and increase frequency with heavy/thick secretions.

 Common Errors